ryanfmurphy/AustinCodingAcademy/warmups/Thu Oct 9 - File Format <=> Dict.md

 ### Extra Credit

-You get extra credit if your functions are written in a way where it would be easy to add more fields to the file format.
+You get extra credit:

+1. if your functions are written in a way where it would be easy to add more fields to the file format.
+2. if you do parts (1) and (2) and put them together in a class.